justDavidWebSolutions/the-cigar-vault-sample-website/README.md

 # the-cigar-vault-sample-website
-Mock website for The Cigar Vault in San Marcos, Texas.
+Sample website for The Cigar Vault in San Marcos, Texas.